greghendershott/racket-mode/Reference.md

       Also instrumented are files determined by the variable [`racket-debuggable-files`](#racket-debuggable-files).

+      The run will break at the first breakable position.

+      Tip: After you run to completion and return to a normal REPL prompt, the code remains instrumented.
+You may enter expressions that evaluate instrumented code and it will break so you can step debug again.

    b.
 Function Definitions

       Put point in a function `define` form and C-u C-M-x to "instrument" the function for step debugging.
+Then in the REPL, enter an expression that causes the instrumented function to be run, directly or indirectly.

-You can do this for any number of functions.
+      You can instrument any number of functions.

-      You can even do this while stopped at a break.
+      You can even instrument while stopped at a break.
 For example, to instrument a function you are about to call, so you can "step into" it:

         - M-. a.k.a. [`racket-visit-definition`](#racket-visit-definition).
         - C-u C-M-x to instrument the definition.
         - M-, a.k.a. [`racket-unvisit`](#racket-unvisit).
         - Continue stepping.

-      A [`racket-run`](#racket-run) re-evaluates the .rkt file contents from scratch, "undoing" changes made solely in the REPL -- including debug instrumentation.

-      Limitation: Instrumenting a function `require`d from another module won't redefine that function.
+      Limitation: Instrumenting a function `require`d from
+      another module won't redefine that function.
 Instead, it attempts to define an instrumented function of the same name, in the module the REPL is inside.
 The define will fail if it needs definitions visible only in that other module.

-2. In the *Racket REPL* buffer, enter an expression that causes instrumented functions to be called, directly or indirectly.
+In that case you'll probably need to use entire-file instrumentation as described above.

-3. When a break occurs, [`racket-debug-mode`](#racket-debug-mode) is activated so you can use convenient keys.
-Also, the REPL prompt changes.
-In this debug REPL, local variables are available for you to reference and even to `set!`.
+2. When a break occurs, the [`racket-repl-mode`](#racket-repl-mode) prompt changes.
+In this debug REPL, local variables are available for you to use and even to `set!`.

+   Also, in the [`racket-mode`](#racket-mode) buffer where the break is located, [`racket-debug-mode`](#racket-debug-mode) is enabled.
+This minor mode makes the buffer read-only, provides visual feedback -- about the break position, local variable values, and result values -- and provides shortcut keys:

 ```
 key             binding